-Traditionally Big Data means heterogeneous, multi-source, non-structured information on the Web characterized by huge volumes, great velocity of updating and high semantic variability.
+Traditionally Big Data means heterogeneous, multi-source, nonstructured information on the Web characterized by huge volumes, great velocity of updating and high semantic variability.

 The interest of research on the links between Big Data and geography is highly increasing.
-The capacity of interpreting detecting, analyzing Big Data, created by smart, mobile applications to signal, comment or document with photos, videos, etc. critical environmental events witnessed by the providers, can fruitfully help in different situations: to prevent catastrophic accidents, to monitor the territory plan evolution, to mitigation activities and resource distribution during both ordinary management and emergencies, and to improve population security.
+The capacity of detecting. interpreting and analyzing Big Data, created by smart, mobile applications to signal, comment or document with photos, videos, etc. critical environmental events witnessed by the providers, can fruitfully help in different situations: to prevent catastrophic accidents, to monitor the territory evolution. to plan mitigation activities and resource distribution during both ordinary management and emergencies, and to improve population security.